Centrifugal Force Calculator

 Centrifugal Force Calculator Usage Guide

-Learn how to use the Centrifugal Force Calculator and understand its working principles.
+Learn how to use the Centrifugal Force Calculator and understand the principles behind centrifugal force

 What is Centrifugal Force?

-Centrifugal force is the apparent outward force that appears to act on objects when they are moving along a curved path.
-It's important to note that centrifugal force is not a real force but rather an inertial effect that appears in rotating reference frames.
+Centrifugal force is the apparent outward force that seems to act on an object moving in a circular path.
+It's important to note that centrifugal force is not a real force but rather an effect of inertia that appears when viewing motion from a rotating reference frame.

-5. The result will be displayed in Newtons (N).
+5. The result will be displayed in both Newtons (N) and pounds (lbs)

 Practical Applications

-Centrifugal force calculations are used in various applications including:
+Centrifugal force calculations are essential in many fields:

 Example Calculation

-For example, if an object with a mass of 5 kg moves at a velocity of 10 m/s in a circular path with a radius of 2 m, the centrifugal force would be:
+If an object with a mass of 10 kg moves at a velocity of 5 m/s in a circular path with a radius of 2 m, the centrifugal force would be: